asarkytbayev/Database-Management-Systems-Project/README.md

 The database has three tables containing CHECK constraint.
 Product table has a CHECK with SKU column using the isSKU stored function, InventoryRecord table has CHECK with both price column and number column, and TheOrder table has CHECK with both orderDate column and shipmentDate column.

-If the value being added to an attribute of a tuple violates the CHECK constraint, the check constraint evaluates to false.
+If the value being added to an attribute of a tuple violates the CHECK constraint, the CHECK constraint evaluates to false.
 The corresponding database update is aborted, and a SQLException is thrown.

 ```bash
 try {